bobbycomet/Griffin-Linux-Landing-Page/index.md

   <img src="Appify.png" alt="Appify" width="25%"/>
 </div>

 **Appify** — Turn any website into an isolated, native-feeling desktop app.
 Gmail, Twitch, Discord, cloud gaming services — no browser tab required.
 Process Sentry has flags to not slow down the cloud service games.
+Sentry flags make the experience much better and smoother.
+Particularly for cloud gaming.
 [View on GitHub](https://github.com/bobbycomet/Appify)

 <div align="center">
   <img src="postinstaller.png" alt="Postinstaller" width="25%"/>
 </div>

 **Postinstaller** — One-click app bundles by category: Gaming, Productivity, Audio, System Tools, streaming, General Use, or all of the above.
 Everything you need after a fresh install, in minutes.
 Vtubing is a profile planned to be added soon.
+You create the desktop you want from the start.

 ---